Dutch Gold Coast: Competition with other European powers

-The Dutch West India Company was given the monopoly on trade in the West Indies, including the Gold Coast, in 1621.
-Mismanagement meant that several disillusioned employees of the Dutch West India Company left the company to work for another European power.
+The WIC was given the monopoly on trade in the West Indies, including the Gold Coast, in 1621.
+Mismanagement meant that several disillusioned employees of the WIC left the company to work for another European power.
 Hendrik Carloff, for example, was a former high-ranking officer in the company, who joined the Swedish Africa Company, founded in 1649 by the Walloon-Dutch industrialist Louis De Geer.
-In the end, Carloff also left the Swedish company, this time for the Danish Africa Company, which he founded himself with Isaac Coymans and Nicolaes Pancras, also former Dutch West India Company employees.
+In the end, Carloff also left the Swedish company, this time for the Danish Africa Company, which he founded himself with Isaac Coymans and Nicolaes Pancras, also former WIC employees.

 Whereas Swedish presence on the Gold Coast turned out to be only temporary, British and Danish settlement in the area proved to be permanent.
-From 1694 until 1700, the Dutch West India Company fought the Komenda Wars with the British over trade rights with the Eguafo Kingdom.
+From 1694 until 1700, the WIC fought the Komenda Wars with the British over trade rights with the Eguafo Kingdom.
 In addition, Brandenburgers also had forts in the area from 1682 onwards, until they were bought out by the Dutch in 1717.
 The Portuguese had completely left the area, but still the Gold Coast had the highest concentration of European military architecture outside of Europe.